Navigation

 General information

-Expectations to you as a student.
-It is compulsory to attend all lectures and seminars.
-You must document this by signing the student list which will be handed out during each lecture/seminar.
-If you are absent more than 20 % of the time, you will need to bring a statement from your doctor in order to be allowed to sit the exam.
+Expectations to you as a student: It is compulsory to attend all lectures and seminars in the programme (80% attendance requirement).
 For each course, there will be several deadlines posted on Blackboard.
 We expect you to keep the deadlines.
-If you, for instance, are unable to submit a paper on time, you need a statement from your doctor in order to sit the exam.
+Should you be unable to submit a paper on time, please contact the course coordinator.
 We expect you to read the literature that is listed for a lecture before the lecture.
 Before the exam, you should have read through all the literature on the reading list.

 You are not allowed to use the department logo in student papers, letters etc. The only exception is your master's thesis.